luk3ya0/jvm-in-go/README.md

 ## How to Build and Test

 I record all code in different chapter.
-The previous chapter can be used as the starter for the following chapter.
+The previous chapter can be used as the starter for the following one.

 This is a method to map and pull all the remote branch.